LuanSergio/Happy/README.md

 # Run your migrations
 yarn typeorm migration:run

-# Run the aplication locally
+# Run the application locally
 $ yarn start

-# Build the aplication for production
+# Build the application for production
 $ yarn build
 ```